JuliaGtk/Gtk4Makie.jl/README.md

 Interactive [Makie](https://github.com/JuliaPlots/Makie.jl) plots in [Gtk4](https://github.com/JuliaGtk/Gtk4.jl) windows.

 This package combines GTK's GtkGLArea and the GLMakie backend.
 The ultimate goal is an interactive widget that can be used in Gtk4 applications.
 Currently, this is out of reach (see [here](https://github.com/JuliaGtk/Gtk4Makie.jl/pull/3)), but Gtk4Makie can draw one GLMakie plot per window, and other Gtk4 widgets can be added around the plot.
 Mouse and keyboard interactivity works just like in GLMakie's GLFW-based backend.
 Control-W (or Command-W on a Mac) closes the window and F11 (or Command-Shift-F on a Mac) fullscreens the window.
+Control-S (or Command-S on a Mac) opens a dialog for saving the figure to a PNG file.

 ## Quick start